Iulian-Liviu/AnimeFinder/README.md

 #### Bugs
-	- By now I have these problems CollectionView that I use, I wanted to make to feel like an infinite scroll so I used RemainingItemsThreshold Propertie but the command gets called more that one time so thats it's a bad thing because the API has rate limitig some will throw Exception.
+	- By now I have these problems CollectionView that I use, I wanted to make to feel like an infinite scroll so I used RemainingItemsThreshold Propertie but the command gets called more that one time so thats it's a bad thing because the API has rate limitig some will throw Exception.  -> Solved

+	- Still searching...

 	I will add more...
 You can also add by creating a new issue

+#### Features
+	- Lazy loading, image caching, infinite scroll(not really)
+	- Simple UI, easy to use

+##### To be added
+	- Master Detail Page
+	- Settings Page